Getting started with Flex Template for Web

 - Publishable key for calls from web browser

 As you will receive money from your users via your Stripe account, you have to provide some details such as your address and your bank account.
-In the Stripe dashboard, click the "Activate your account" link in the left menu and fill in all the fields according to the instructions.
+In the Stripe dashboard, click the "Activate your account" link in the top bar and fill in all the fields according to the instructions.
 The activation form varies based on your country.

-Stripe Connect is used to route payments between customers, providers (sellers), and marketplace, which is taking a commission from transactions.
+Stripe Connect is used to route payments between customers, providers (sellers), and the marketplace, which can take a commission from transactions.

 Stripe Custom accounts are created to hold the provider's account information (e.g. payout details) on Stripe's side.
-A Custom Stripe account is almost completely invisible to the account holder, but marketplace operators see those on their Stripe dashboard.
+A Custom Stripe account is almost completely invisible to the account holder, but marketplace operators see the accounts on their Stripe dashboard.

 If you're based in The United States, Stripe will need to review your platform account before you get access.
 See this article to learn how to apply for Stripe Connect review.